Drake-Nguyen/Lab6-Group2-1/tests/test_cases.md

 ## Identifier

-In the case of Identifiers, whitespace or empty inputs would return errors.
+In the case of Identifiers, the tests besides the ones that had input of whitespace or empty input successfully lexed.
+Whitespace or empty inputs would return errors.
 A possible example for this situation is identifying a class but the class wouldn't have a space between two words in its name and leaving behind an error.
+This can also be the case when the user cannot name their potential function with an empty input.

 As for the other errors,